 During the festive season, it is common to exchange boxes and baskets Don't throw them away, reuse them to keep cupboards, drawers and newspapers tidy.

-During Christmas we produce a mountain of waste, 75,000 tonnes of paper and cardboard aloneoneFinding a way to reuse them means lightening the burden of waste disposal on the environment.
+During Christmas we produce a mountain of waste, 75,000 tonnes of paper and cardboard aloneonefinding a way to reuse them means easing the burden that the disposal of this waste has on the environment.

-In this article we have given you some useful tips for an environmentally friendly and resource-efficient Christmas.
-These are small new habits that don't affect the environment but carry a lot of weight if we want to learning to live more sustainably.
+In this article, we have proposed some useful tips for an environmentally friendly and resource-efficient Christmas.
+These are small new habits that do not weigh on the environment but have a great deal of weight if we want to learning to live more sustainably.

-Sustainability, as we have said many times, is a value that can only be shared if it becomes a common way of life, in homes and also in businesses.
+Sustainability, as we have said many times, is a value that can only be shared if it becomes a common practice of living, in homes and also in companies.

-For this reason, Plados Telma pays close attention to the impact of its products on the environment, from the choice of raw materials to the end of the product life cycle.
+For this reason, Plados Telma pays great attention to the impact its products have on the environment, from the choice of raw materials to the end of the products' life cycle.